p-sun/Intro-To-Swift-Lighthouse/README.md

 * Class inheritance (Dog class inherits from Animal class)
 * Attaching functions and variables to classes
 * Control flow (if/else if/else if/else)

+## Week 4, Day 1
+* Threads -- Synchronous vs Asynchronous execution
+* Fetching from the Github API using URLSession and URLSessionTask
+* Lifecycle of a UITableViewController, UITableViewDelegate
+* Reloading a UITableView